Part of our Best Pubs in London microsite. See if we've included your local.

-The Old Brewery is — don't act all startled now — built on the site of an old brewery...one dating back to 1717, in fact, which once served the salty old seadogs of the neighbouring seamen's hospital.
-It's now a brewery once again, home to the all-conquering Meantime whose ales can be found in a fair percentage of London's pubs.
+The Old Brewery is — don't act all startled now — built on the site of an old brewery... one dating back to 1717, in fact, which once served the salty old seadogs of the neighbouring seamen's hospital.
+It's now a brewery once again, one of the homes of the all-conquering Meantime, whose ales can be found in a fair percentage of London's pubs.

 The interior is small and minimalist, with light wooden furnishings and stool seating beneath a brick-arch ceiling.
-During anything approaching good weather, the crowds tend to linger in the voluminous beer yard, which seats over 100.
+During anything approaching good weather, the crowds tend to linger in the voluminous beer yard, which seats over 100 and was recently extended beyond the perimeter wall.
 There's also a well-respected cafe-cum-restaurant area, which contains the great brass brewing tubs.

 Beers are mainly from Meantime, as you'd expect, and mainly on keg.
-A few intruders, such as the delicious Hopstar, can also be sampled on draught.
+A few intruders can also be sampled on draught.
 For those who lack decision making skills, the brewery offers tasting boards featuring four one-third measures for sipping.
 A fine range of over 50 bottles can also be plundered.

 While you're here, be sure to check out the Greenwich visitor centre next door, which contains a surprising number of intriguing exhibits.
 It's as much a museum as a tourist centre.
 You should also try the brewery's other venue, up the hill at Greenwich Union.